pmean/build-website/text/06/TensionScienceEthics.md

 > in a broader sense).
 A research design<U+FFFD> that is more attractive from
 > one perspective is often less attractive from the other perspective.
 >
-> That\'s not to say that the two concerns are mutually exclusive.
+> That's not to say that the two concerns are mutually exclusive.
 A
 > trial that raises ethical concerns with the IRB is likely to raise
 > similar concerns with the patients, leading to a subsequent
 > degradation of scientific validity when large numbers of patients drop